neednotapply/shodanbot/readme.md

 - `/searchisp <ISP>`: Search devices associated with a specific ISP.
 - `/searchgeo <latitude> <longitude> <radius>`: Search devices around specific GPS coordinates.

-For more advanced usage or to get more information about a particular command, use the bot's help command or refer to the bot's command descriptions in Discord.
+For more advanced usage or to get more information about a particular command, use the bot's help command or refer to the bot's command descriptions in Matrix.

 ## Contributing